 At our Belgian office, you won’t see members of our team partaking in a dull and lifeless lunch break.
-During work hours the crew prototypes with game technology, and during lunch they fine-tune their gaming skills with each other.
-It all started when the team began playing a few local multiplayer games from the Humble […]
+An inside view in what makes game prototyping programmers happy during lunch time.

 In this week’s edition of Meet The Team: Game Prototyping Programmer Domien De Mol tells us why he switched to working in the game industry, and how he doesn’t really have a coffee problem.